 For making good consistent money from the stock market, just having two or three stocks is not enough.
-You need to build a winning stock portfolio of 8–12 stocks which can give you reliable returns.
+You need to build a winning stock portfolio of 8–12 stocks that can give you reliable returns.

-Although it’s very less likely that you can find all the fantastic stocks to invest at once.
-However, year-after-year you can keep adding/removing stocks to build a strong portfolio that can help you reach your goals.
+Although it’s very less likely that you can find all the fantastic stocks to invest in at once.
+However, year after year you can keep adding/removing stocks to build a strong portfolio that can help you reach your goals.

 8. Average Out

 It’s challenging to time the market and almost impossible to buy the stock at the exact bottom and sell them at the highest point.
 If you’ve done it, you might be lucky.
 A better approach here is to Buy/Sell in ‘steps’ (unless you find an amazing opportunity which the market offer sometimes).

 “Do not put all your eggs in one basket!”.
 The risk involved while investing in just one stock is way higher compared to a portfolio of ten stocks.
-Even if one or two of your stock starts performing poorly in the later scenario, it may not affect the entire portfolio too much.
+Even if one or two of your stock starts performing poorly in the latter scenario, it may not affect the entire portfolio too much.
 Your stock portfolio should be sufficiently diversified.

 10. Invest for the Long-Term

-It’s a common fact that all the veterans of the stock market who made an incredible fortune from stocks are long term investors.
-But why do long-term investing helps to build wealth?
+It’s a common fact that all the veterans of the stock market who made an incredible fortune from stocks are long-term investors.
+But why does long-term investing helps to build wealth?
 Because of the power of compounding, the eighth wonder of the world.
-If you want to build massive wealth from the market, invest for the long-term.
+If you want to build massive wealth from the market, invest for the long term.

 11. Hold the Winners, Cut the Losers

-Cut you losing stocks if they underperform for a long time and hold your winning stocks longer to allow them to offer even better returns.
+Cut your losing stocks if they underperform for a long time and hold your winning stocks longer to allow them to offer even better returns.
 This is the golden mantra of investing that you should strictly follow.
 Moreover, keeping your winners and cutting losers will also help in building your dream portfolio.

 12. Invest Consistently